 Laurel Oaks Behavioral Health Center proudly operates a residential treatment center (RTC) for children and teens, males ages 10 to 18 and females ages 12 to 18.
 Four separate living units, organized by age and gender, are housed within our RTC, each with their own living areas and dedicated staff including the clinical director/therapist, unit director, and mental health technicians.

-While all youth served in this program have at least one primary psychiatric diagnosis, many have several psychiatric disorders as well as other challenges such as intellectual disability, physical or sexual abuse, neglect victimization, substance use problems and/or co-occurring medical conditions.
+While all youth served in this program have at least one primary psychiatric diagnosis, many have several psychiatric disorders as well as other challenges such as intellectual disability, physical or sexual abuse, neglect victimization and/or co-occurring medical conditions.

 Many of these children or adolescents have histories of serious high-risk behaviors such as suicidal ideation, self-harm, assaultive behavior and running away.